 Understanding students' journeys and successes as they transfer from two-year to four-year institutions is crucial to improving higher education outcomes.
 This brief explores student pathways to degree completion and examines the impact of college behaviors on transfer success.

 Central Florida’s schools are experiencing an alarming surge in chronic absenteeism rates that threatens student academic achievement and postsecondary readiness.
-This brief highlights strategies that encourage regular attendance.
+This study, conducted in collaboration with the Central Florida Education Ecosystem Database (CFEED), highlights strategies that encourage regular attendance.